CNN TV

 Well, first they’re going to have to show that they actually have constructive ideas to help improve the world for our generation… Come on GOP, isn’t it time to evolve?

-John in California July 22nd, 2008 3:25 pm ET
+July 22, 2008 at 3:25 pm |

 If the Republican Party wanted truly cared about finding out how to attract young voters they should take a serious look at why a huge portion of Ron Paul supporters are so young.
 My guess is that the majority of young voters get most their information from the internet and that, along with Ron Paul’s message, his campaign was primarily internet based.